 The Secretary of the University Faculty, who is also the Secretary of the Faculty Senate, working with the Executive Committee of the Faculty Senate, shall conduct an election with a ballot distributed electronically to all fully-affiliated faculty.
 If no nominee receives a majority of the votes cast on the first ballot, a run-off election will be held to decide between the candidates receiving the highest number of votes on the first ballot.
 The results of the election will be announced electronically.

 The Faculty Vice-President-Elect will assume the office of the Faculty Vice-President at the final Senate Meeting of the academic year in which the election is held.
+If the Vice President is unable to serve, a special election shall be held to fill the remainder of the term.

 Term of Office The Faculty Vice-President is elected for a two year term and may serve no more than two such terms consecutively, using the method described in Article II.A.2.e above.
-(This provision will be enacted after the completion of the first one-year term of any Faculty President-Elect to be elected in the 2013 Faculty President Election.)

 Faculty Senators